riolet/poline/README.md

-# pol
+# poline
-pol lets you do awk-like one liners in python.
+poline lets you do awk-like one liners in python.

 For example, the following will graph the number of connections for each hosts.